The Privacy Proxy for Claude Code.

 From individual developers to compliance teams.

 One deploy.
-GDPR audit reports included.
+Tamper-evident audit logs included.

 Zero accidental key leaks.

-Tamper-proof logs for regulators.
+Tamper-evident logs for regulators.

 Every masked event recorded with what, when, and why.
 Defensible documentation without building custom tooling.